UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 ## Apply functions across multiple columns with `apply`

-### Apply functions across many columns with `apply`
+### Apply a function to each column with `apply`

-An alternative to aggregating on a dataframe for applying a function to many columns is the `apply` method.
+An alternative to aggregating on a data frame for applying a function to many columns is the `apply` method.
 Let's again find the maximum value of each column of the `region_lang` data frame, but using `apply` with the `max` function this time.
 We focus on the two arguments of `apply`: the function that you would like to apply to each column, and the `axis` along which the function will be applied (`0` for columns, `1` for rows).
 Note that `apply` does not have an argument to specify *which* columns to apply the function to.
 Therefore, we will use the `loc[]` before calling `apply`